 Learn the fundamentals of Spark, the technology that is revolutionizing the analytics and big data world!

 Spark is an open source processing engine built around speed, ease of use, and analytics.
 If you have large amounts of data that requires low latency processing that a typical MapReduce program cannot provide, Spark is the way to go.

 IBM Watson Studio provides you with Jupyter notebooks that is already connected to Spark and supports Python, R, and Scala so that you start creating your Spark projects and collaborating with other data scientists.
-When you sign up, you get free access to Data Science Experience and all other IBM services for 30 days.
+When you sign up, you get free access to Watson Studio and all other IBM services for 30 days.
 Start now and take advantage of this offer.

 - Learn how it performs at speeds up to 100 times faster than Map Reduce for iterative algorithms or interactive data mining.